-My grocery bill has risen by almost $80 a month since March and it’s becoming harder to keep spending so much more than we used to.
+My grocery bill has risen by nearly $100 a month recently and it’s becoming harder to keep spending so much more than we used to.
 Do you have any tips on how we can cut our food costs?

 With this in mind, there are ways for you to cut costs from your grocery bill, while still eating healthy.
 You can start by planning ahead for your grocery spending, which can allow you to make healthy food choices but still spend less.